 Enjoy your next adventure through common sense and thoughtful preparation!

 If you have not done so already, please be sure to like Facebook which is updated every time there is an awesome new article, news byte, or link to a free survival, prepping or homesteading book on Amazon.
 You can also follow Backdoor Survival on Twitter, Pinterest, and Google+ and purchase my book, The Prepper’s Guide to Food Storage from Amazon.

 Almost Free: How many times do you swap out batteries in your devices?
 By using this “almost free” battery tester, you can toss our (recycle or recharge) only the used up batteries since often time, only one of the two or three you are replacing is bad.

 Bargain Bin: I have an eclectic collection of some of new and old favorites today.

 Farberware Classic Stainless Steel Yosemite 8-Cup Coffee Percolator: Here is a link to my new percolator.
-It is about $20 and without question, it makes great coffee.
+Without question it makes great coffee.
 I also ordered this manual coffee grinder but have not used it yet although the reviews are good: Hario Ceramic Coffee Mill.